AneeshDamle/Calcumate/README.md

 # Calcumate
 An enthusiastic attempt at learning OOP concepts while extending a GNOME-like calculator to a complete math-package.
+This project is a part of SY Rapid Prototyping Practice and Object Oriented Programming courseware.
 The project is made to provide a handy calculator for student-level maths.
 Try out the cool features!

+### Setup:
+Install python virtual env, tkinter libraries

 ### Usage:
 Run the calculator .py file